tobega/tailspin-v0/TailspinReference.md

 A symbol definition (or a state modification) has a semi-colon `;` at the end that could be considered to be a sink captures the value into the symbol (or state).

-`-> void` is a special sink which is used to ignore the values from a chain (or to mark that the chain is not expected to produce values).
+`-> !VOID` is a special sink which is used to ignore the values from a chain (or to mark that the chain is not expected to produce values).

 Defined sinks are accessed by prepending the identifier reference with an exclamation point `!` (instead of the `$` otherwise used).